tracel-ai/burn/CONTRIBUTING.md

 ## Others

-To bump for the next version, use this command:
+To bump for the next version, install `cargo-edit` if its not on your system, and use this command:

 ```
 cargo set-version --bump minor